 7. Where necessary, the surveyor shall test the loads of the soil between piles, single pile and composite foundation and check the loading force of the composite foundation according to the design for the pile-soil composite foundation.

-5.7.1 If the area involves a seismic fortification intensity at 6 magnitudes or above, the surveyor shall perform the geotechnical engineering survey on the seismic effects of the site and the foundation and provide the seismic fortification intensity, designed basic seismic acceleration and designed seismic grouping of the surveyed site in line with the seismic dynamic parameter division and related codes approved by the state.
+5.7.1 If the area involves a seismic fortification intensity at 6 magnitudes or above, the surveyor shall perform the geotechnical engineering survey on the seismic effects of the site and the foundation，and provide the seismic fortification intensity, designed basic seismic acceleration and designed seismic grouping of the surveyed site in line with the seismic dynamic parameter division and related codes approved by the state.

 12.1.2 Water samples and soil samples shall be collected subject to the following provisions: